-A passing grade is required for: (Senior) Design Elective, Math Elective, Technical Elective, Major Approved Elective I and II, and any additional Major Approved Electives, if needed to meet the 9-credit minimum of 3000+ MAE elective courses.
+A passing grade is required for: (Senior) Design Elective, Math Elective, Technical Elective, Major Approved Elective I, II and III, and any additional Major Approved Electives, if needed to meet the 9-credit minimum of 3000+ MAE elective courses.

 The Curriculum requirements described above apply to the class of 2004 and beyond.